 Symbol Meaning

 ACTL.
 Actual or nominal coordinates of the current position

 XYZ Machine axes; the TNC displays auxiliary axes in lower-case letters.
 The sequence and quantity of displayed axes is determined by the machine tool builder.
 Refer to your machine manual for more information.

 ESM The displayed feed rate in inches corresponds to one tenth of the effective value.
 Spindle speed S, feed rate F and active M functions.

-Program run started
+Program run started.

 → Axis is locked

 \odot Axis can be moved with the handwheel

 Axes are moving under a basic rotation

 Axes are moving in a tilted working plane

+TC PM The function M128 (TCPM) is active.

-No active program
+No active program.

-Program run has started
+Program run started.

-Program run is stopped
+Program run stopped.

-X Program run is being aborted
+× Program run is being aborted.